Skip to Main Content

 Throughout the Class Period, Defendants repeatedly lauded the Diverse Search Requirement to the market.
 In reality, however, Wells Fargo was conducting “fake” interviews of diverse candidates simply to allow the Company to claim compliance with the Diverse Search Requirement.
 Specifically, Wells Fargo was conducting interviews with diverse candidates for jobs where another candidate had already been selected.
 These fake interviews were widespread, occurring across many of Wells Fargo’s business lines prior to and throughout the Class Period.
 When the relevant truth concealed by Defendants’ false and misleading statements was revealed on June 9, 2022, the Company’s stock price declined significantly, causing significant losses to investors.

 On January 31, 2023, Plaintiffs filed a complaint on behalf of a putative class of investors alleging that Defendants Wells Fargo, Scharf, Santos, and Sanchez violated Section 10(b) of the Securities Exchange Act of 1934.
 In addition, the complaint alleged that Scharf, as CEO of Wells Fargo, violated Section 20(a) of the Securities Exchange Act of 1934.
-Defendants filed a motion to dismiss on April 3, 2023.
-Briefing on that motion is set to conclude on July 17, 2023.
+Defendants filed a motion to dismiss on April 3, 2023, which the Court granted with leave to amend on August 18, 2023.
+On September 8, 2023, Plaintiffs filed an amended complaint.
+Defendants’ moved to dismiss the amended complaint in October 2023.
+On July 29, 2024 Defendants’ motion to dismiss was denied in full.
+The case is now in fact discovery.

 Read the Class Action Complaint for Violations of the Federal Securities Laws Here